-For my packaging design class, I redesigned the packaging for 3 flavours of Cocon’s Nata De Coco Pudding, a classic Asian snack manufactured by a Malaysian snack company.
+For my packaging design class, my partner Adriana Sal Y Rosas and I redesigned the packaging for 3 flavours of Cocon’s Nata De Coco Pudding, a classic Asian snack manufactured by a Malaysian snack company.
 This product was chosen after identifying its weaknesses in sustainability, appealing to the target market, and visibility on the shelf.

-These objectives were determined after conducted a SWOT analysis for the original packaging and its direct competitors.
+These objectives were determined after conducting a SWOT analysis for the original packaging and its direct competitors.

 The pudding cups substrate has been replaced with PLA (polylactic acid) cups.
 It offers faster biodegradation, leaves no toxic residue under industrial composting conditions, and is made from from renewable plant-based materials like corn.